 You will be contributing to the design and development of various aspects of FlyBrainLab, including but not limited to NeuroMynerva, an web-based IDE developed on top of JupyterLab.
 You will be responsible for creating a range of widgets/extensions and helping the development of APIs for communicating data and commands between the widgets and the backend (database, Python Kernel, simulation engine, etc.).
-You will also have the option to work on the FFBO backend including an integrated database for the fruit fly and a GPU-based emulation engine for circuit execution.
+You will also have the option to work on the FlyBrainLab backend including an integrated database for the fruit fly and/or a GPU-based emulation engine for circuit execution.
 You will work closely with members of the Bionet group to develop effective demos and to ensure a positive outcome of your project.
 All projects are offered as a course of 3.0+ credits (such as E6001 - Advanced Projects, or E4998 - Intermediate Projects).
-Students who successfully execute their project will have the option and are strongly encouraged to join potentially paid positions in the succeeding semesters.

 - Knowledge of npm, yarn and other package managers is a big plus.